 A Multi-pronged Attack

-Blocking metastasis is a challenge.
+Blocking the spread of cancer is a unique challenge.
 We’re coming at it with state-of-the-art technology incorporating both computational and experimental approaches.

-We are building a technology combining artificial intelligence, bioinformatics and proprietary imaging techniques to identify which cancers have high levels of chromosomal instability, or CIN – and are therefore more likely to metastasize.
+We are building a technology combining artificial intelligence, bioinformatics and proprietary imaging techniques to identify which cancers are CIN-high – and are therefore more likely to spread.

-We’re also evaluating our unique therapeutic approaches in metastatic tumor organoids, which lets us test our ideas far more quickly than we could with animal models alone.
+We’re also evaluating our unique therapeutic approaches in three-dimensional tissue models of cancers called tumor organoids, which lets us test our ideas far more quickly than we could with animal models alone.